Sliding Window Protocol | Set 3 (Selective Repeat)

-This protocol(SRP) is mostly identical to GBN protocol, except that buffers are used and the receiver, and the sender, each maintain a window of size.
+This protocol(SRP) is mostly identical to GBN protocol, except that buffers are used and the receiver, and the sender, each maintains a window of size.
 SRP works better when the link is very unreliable.
 Because in this case, retransmission tends to happen more frequently, selectively retransmitting frames is more efficient than retransmitting all of them.
-SRP also requires full duplex link. backward acknowledgements are also in progress.
+SRP also requires full-duplex link. backward acknowledgments are also in progress.

 - Sender’s Windows ( Ws) = Receiver’s Windows ( Wr).

 - Window size should be less than or equal to half the sequence number in SR protocol.
 This is to avoid packets being recognized incorrectly.
-If the windows size is greater than half the sequence number space, then if an ACK is lost, the sender may send new packets that the receiver believes are retransmissions.
+If the size of the window is greater than half the sequence number space, then if an ACK is lost, the sender may send new packets that the receiver believes are retransmissions.

 - Sender can transmit new packets as long as their number is with W of all unACKed packets.